-The Balinese dedicate themselves to a vibrant and elaborate set of beliefs and an intriguing culture.
 Scores of sacred holidays and festivals are celebrated each year with ritual and pageantry.
-Ubiquitous palm-leaf offertory plates are replenished daily with flowers and fruit to honour the deities and placate evil spirits.
+Ubiquitous palm-leaf offertory plates are replenished daily with flowers and fruit to honour deities and placate evil spirits.
 Thousands of temples and altars dot the fertile landscape, rising from rice terraces and family compounds in rural hamlets that have remained mostly unchanged for a thousand years or more.

-Bali is a destination where most adults and kids can enjoy a broad range of activities and entertainment.
+Bali is a destination where adults and children can enjoy a broad range of activities and entertainment.
 Holidays can be specially designed for entire families, groups or special occasions.
 Beach excursions, temple visits, jungle safaris, art and language classes – these are just a hint of vast repertoire of cultural rewards that a carefully planned, activity-based holiday can deliver.
 You might prefer travelling with like-minded friends or want to celebrate a significant occasion.
-We have a portfolio of Villas and Resorts perfect for sharing time with those special friends.
-Our role is to help you make the right choice for a relaxed, enjoyable and successful journey.

-When love and romance are the inspiration for a journey, the gentle and dignified people of Bali and Java and the seductive natural beauty of these islands are an intoxicating magnet.
-Stunning properties in amazing locations create the perfect stage for a special and anticipated celebration.
-You could walk down the aisle in a tropical garden, on a sandy beach on in an exotically decorated space that speaks about the place through decor, flowers, music and food.
-To stay on for a honeymoon is to sensibly extend the magic.
+When love and romance are the inspiration for a journey, the gentle and dignified people of Bali and the seductive natural beauty of these islands are an intoxicating magnet.
+Stunning properties in amazing locations create the perfect stage for a special celebration.
+Walk down the aisle in a tropical garden, on a sandy beach, on the top of a forested mountain.
+Enjoy the native flowers, music, and food.
+Stay for the honeymoon and extend the magic.

-Burnt out, solace seeking or just looking for a healthy escape and a place to exclude the real world for a while?
-Bali and Java offer an extraordinary selection of spa retreats and programs designed to restore wellbeing.
-These islands are some of the most magical and inspiring places on earth where the art of massage has had a long history, where nurture is intrinsic and natural beauty is the balm.
-From aerobics to Zen, modest, modish and dramatic sanctuaries take the care and nourishment of body and soul into a blissful, tropical zone.
-Even though Java and Bali are some of the most densely populated and productive islands on earth, a walk in a field or forest or a yoga class to a backdrop of birdsong and awakening villages can be one of the most serene experiences imaginable.
+Burnt out, solace seeking or looking for a healthy escape from the real world for a while?
+Bali offers an extraordinary selection of spa retreats and programs designed to restore wellbeing.
+These islands are some of the most magical and inspiring places on Earth.
+The art of massage has a long history in Indonesia.
+From aerobics to Zen, heavenly sanctuaries take the care and nourishment of body and soul into a blissful, tropical zone.
+Even though Java and Bali are some of the most densely populated and productive islands on earth, walking in a field or experiencing a yoga class to a backdrop of birdsong and awakening villages can be one of the most restorative experiences imaginable.

 Bali is close to the equator and therefore offers an even climate year round, which has made it a popular tourist destination.
 The average temperate hovers at 31 degree Celsius and decreases steadily as Bali sees two seasons: dry and wet.
-The dry season officially runs from May to October with the lowest humidity.
+The dry season officially runs from May to October and has the lowest humidity.
 Occasionally rainfall can be expected during the dry season, usually at night or early morning.
 From June to August there is usually a refreshing cool breeze all day long.
 The central mountain areas are typically cooler than the lower coastal areas, especially at night.

 Nyepi: The Balinese Day of Silence

 Nusa Dua is a manicured, self-contained, high-end tourist enclave replete with acres of palms, white sand beaches sheltered by coral reefs, pristine waters, and security gates at all entry and exit points.
-Abundant coconut trees are a reminder that the area was once a coconut plantation.
+The abundant coconut trees remind visitors that the area was once a coconut plantation.
 The southern peninsula is, without doubt, resort headquarters.
 Visitors to the Nusa Dua are looking for all-inclusive luxury relaxation.
 With a short 20-minute drive to the airport, a major convention centre, a splendid art museum, and an 18-hole golf course, this is a wonderful choice for anyone searching for leisurely relaxation.

-This area is located on the western side of the island on the narrow bit of land that connects the bulk of island to the south.
-Jimbaran is famed for a long, wide beach, beautiful bay, seafood restaurants and the cluster of up-market hotels.
-A fishing village and its fleet, traditionally anchored at the northern end of the beach, provides a scenic backdrop that complement the sunsets.
+This fishing village is located on the western side of the narrow isthmus connecting Bali’s mainland and Bukit Peninsula.
+Jimbaran is famous for its long, wide beach, beautiful bay, seafood restaurants and a cluster of up-market hotels.
+A fleet of fishing boats anchored at the northern end of the beach provides a scenic backdrop to stunning sunsets.

-These days it is difficult to distinguish where Legian ends and Seminyak begins because the (original) villages have been merging one into the other for decades.
-What does distinguish Seminyak however, are its divine sunsets.
-It has been described as Bali’s Notting Hill or SoHo, Seminyak is Bali’s most stylish, upscale beach resort area with many luxury hotels and spas and world-class shopping.
-Visitors include royalty, the Jakarta glitterati and the simply trendy.
-Seminyak stands for relaxing on the beach, blitzing the shops or just kicking back.
+These days it is difficult to distinguish where Legian ends and Seminyak begins because the original villages have been merging for decades.
+What does distinguish Seminyak, however, are the divine sunsets.
+Called Bali’s Notting Hill or SoHo, Seminyak is Bali’s most stylish, upscale beach resort area with many luxury hotels and spas and world-class shopping.
+Visitors include royalty, the Jakarta glitterati, and the simply trendy.

-Best known for sunbathing, surfing and special sunsets, this quiet beach takes relaxing to the max.
+Best known for sunbathing, surfing and sunsets, this quiet coastal village takes relaxing to the max.
 Traditional fishermen still come to the beach to eke out a livelihood in the sea.
-A prestigious country club and a handful of trendy dining venues have made a relatively unheralded arrival but there is an absence of the commercial hum of the restaurants and boutiques that characterize buzzy Seminyak.
-Peace still reigns over Ganggu’s beach and coastal rice fields.
+A prestigious country club and a handful of trendy dining venues have made a relatively unheralded arrival but there is an absence of the commercial hum of the restaurants and boutiques that characterize cosmopolitan Seminyak.
+Peace still reigns over Canggu’s beach and coastal rice fields.

-Tabanan is a versatile region that encompasses a wide range of landscapes from lofty peaks and dense tropical jungle in the north, to fertile rice plains in the south.
-On its coastline is a string of beautiful, black sand beaches where some chic establishments have now put down their fashionable roots.
-Apart from the well-frequented seaside temple of Tanah Lot this is a still a mainly agricultural area, renowned for its dancers and gamelan musicians.
-It is home to one of Bali’s last royal families who live in a palace that is open to the public.
+Tabanan is a versatile region encompassing a wide range of landscapes from lofty peaks and dense tropical jungle in the north to fertile rice plains in the south.
+On its coastline, a string of beautiful, black sand beaches are home to chic establishments.
+Apart from the well-frequented seaside temple of Tanah Lot this is a still largely an agricultural area, renowned for its dancers and gamelan musicians.
+Home to one of Bali’s last royal families, visitors can view the palace where they live.

 Like Lovina, Candi Dasa has been a drawcard for travellers since the 1970’s.
-The area is renowned for its spectacular beauty where lush, steep rises from the coast create unforgettable scenery.
-Fortunately tourism has had a relatively low impact.
-A kilometer or two up any side road reveals ancient village life goes on essentially unchanged.
+The area is renowned for its spectacular beauty where lush, steep mountains rise from the coast creating unforgettable scenery.
+Fortunately tourism has had a relatively low impact on local life.
+A kilometre or two up any side road reveals ancient village life continuing on essentially unchanged.
 The cluster of old regencies in this district offer easy access to untouched rural countryside, local traditions and the region’s royal past.

-An hour’s drive north of the airport, Ubud is nestled in the cool mountains and comes wrapped in clouds, bathed in calm, sunshine, thunderstorms, mists and the restorative sounds of farm and village animals, birdlife, temple gongs and the chants of the dance.
-Quirky art galleries complement the myriad hues of green in palm fronds, trees, and rice fields.
+An hour’s drive north of the airport, Ubud is nestled in the cool mountains and comes wrapped in clouds.
+Ubud is in many ways Bali’s cultural centre with quirky art galleries, good restaurants, a long history of traditional woodcarving, and the home to one of Bali’s royal families.
 Whilst the main streets are bustling with energy, the locals are laid-back and friendly.
 Turn down any side street and you can find yourself in the byways of Balinese village life.

-Lovina is the name of a string of villages on Bali’s northern coast, a 3 and a half hour scenic journey from Denpasar.
-Here you can still find the beautiful soul of Bali that attracted backpackers there decades ago: bold, black-sand beaches, good offshore snorkelling, a variety of restaurants and now, attractive places to stay.
-It offers a sensuous contrast to the island’s cultural centre and the busier, beachy south.
+Lovina is the name of a string of villages on Bali’s northern coast, a three and a half hour scenic journey from Denpasar.
+Here you can still find the beautiful soul of Bali that has attracted backpackers for decades: bold, black sand beaches, good offshore snorkelling, an abundance of dolphines, a variety of restaurants, and attractive places to stay.
+It offers a welcome contrast to the island’s cultural centre and the busier, tropical south.

-The massive Buddhist temple of Borobudur, the most famous attraction in central Java, lies about 40 kilometres east of the sultanate city of Yogyakarta.
-It is an elaborate 1,000-year-old Buddhist temple that is one of the historical art treasures of the world, It is thought to have been built in the 8th or 9th C and is constructed in the form of a lotus and adorned with scores of Buddha statues and bas-reliefs.
-It consistently tops lists of world wonders and must-sees.
-The temple, created in the shape of a mandala, contains elaborate carvings that portray Javanese court life of the time.
-Once a year, during the spring, on the Buddhist new year of Wasiak, the small Indonesian Buddhist population descends on Borobudur in a huge, colourful procession.
+The massive Mahayana Buddhist temple of Borobudur, the most famous attraction in central Java, lies about 40 kilometres east of Yogyakarta.
+Built in the 9th century, Borobudur ranks along with Cambodia’s Angkor Wat and Myanmar’s Bagan for spectacular, sprawling religious sites in Southeast Asia that top lists of world wonders and must-sees.
+The template complex is in the shape of a mandala with elaborate carvings that portray Javanese court life of the time.
+Once a year, in the spring, on the Buddhist new year of Wasiak, the small Indonesian Buddhist population descends on Borobudur in a huge, colourful procession.